 Hinter: A Sustainable Vision for Hospitality

 Mauricio Padilla and Emily Padan have a passion for change—and, be warned, it’s contagious.
 Their Montreal-based company hinter offers architecturally innovative homes in immersive natural settings around the Canadian province of Quebec, with a mission to provide guests with solitude and a direct connection to nature.
-That, in itself, is compelling, but its vision is far grander.
+That, in itself, is compelling, but their vision is far grander.
 Hinter aims to go beyond the carbon neutrality that most of the world finds so elusive—with carbon negativity as its goal.
 It also aims to forge human connections and support local creatives.

 When I first spoke to Mauricio in 2020, he and Emily had two cabins in the “hinterland” of Quebec, hintercabin and hinterhouse, both near the slopes of Mont Tremblant, close enough to be convenient for winter sports, but far enough to feel remote.
 At the time, the pandemic had forced us all into lockdown, Canada’s borders were closed, and we met by Zoom.
 Travel felt like an illusory concept, but Mauricio still had big dreams for reshaping the hospitality industry.